typescript-rtti/typescript-rtti/README.md

 team decides to further advance runtime metadata, it is likely to be changed.

 Enabling `emitDecoratorMetadata` causes `typescript-rtti` to emit both the `design:*` style of metadata as well as its own `rt:*` format.
 Disabling it causes only `rt:*` metadata to be emitted.

-# Types without a value (Interfaces, Transformations, etc)

-This package will output a runtime type of `Object` for any type which is not a class, a constructor, or intrinsic (primitive).
-While there is support for simple features like unions, intersections, array types and tuple types, there is currently no support for representing interfaces, transformation types, and other
-Typescript types which have no value at runtime (they will be emitted as `Object` at runtime).
-Adding representations for these types is not outside the scope of this project, but emitting metadata for such types is extremely difficult to do correctly while avoiding ballooning the size of the emitted output.
-If you are interested in adding support for these types, please open an issue to discuss how we might go about adding support.

 # Backward Compatibility